Where are they now? Barcelona’s 8 La Masia debutants from 08-09

-Oier, once capped by Spain at U19 level, made 119 appearances for Barça B but left Catalonia for Granada in 2014 but was loaned out to Real Sociedad a year later and loaned out again in 2017 to Levante, who he went on to join permanently.
+Oier, once capped by Spain at Under-19 level, made 119 appearances for Barca B but left Catalonia for Granada in 2014.
+He was subsequently loaned out to Real Sociedad a year later and loaned out again in 2017 to Levante, who he went on to join permanently.

 Not only was Pique one of Guardiola’s summer signings, he was also a product of La Masia.
 And the transfer proved not only Guardiola’s astuteness in the transfer market but also his absolute faith that Barcelona could develop the best players in the world.

 Pique had been with Barcelona since 1997, but before he could sign a professional contract with his boyhood club, Manchester United moved in to take the promising teenager away in 2004 with the promise of first-team football.

 As it transpired, he made just 23 appearances in four seasons for United, in no small part due to the central defensive pairing of Rio Ferdinand and Nemanja Vidic, and in the summer of 2008 he was allowed to move back to the Nou Camp for just £5million.

 It proved a masterstroke as Pique played 45 games in his first season alone.
 Ironically, having not even made the bench for the 2008 Champions League final for United, Pique stared in the 2009 final as Barca beat his former club 2-0.